mttaggart/OffensiveNotion/README.md

 - [x] "Web delivery" via Flask and one-liner for remote download/exec (https://www.offensive-security.com/metasploit-unleashed/web-delivery/)
 - [x] Agent checks in by POSTing hostname and username to page title with asterisk if in an admin context (getprivs at checkin)
 - [ ] Template Notion page for setup (Operation SNEAKYSLOTH)
-- [ ] Agent spawns kiosk mode Notion.so page
+- [x] Agent can spawn in kiosk mode Notion.so page at startup
 - Windows
   - [ ] `inject-assembly` (⚠️ large lift ⚠️)